 Imagine boarding a plane without a ticket.
 It’s not happening either way, and a BOL plays the same role in freight transportation.
 It serves multiple purposes, and here are the most important of them:

 - A contract between a freight carrier and shipper

 - A document of title

-If your freight is lost or damaged, having accurate information in your BOL will boost claim processing and raise the chances to find the cargo.
+In the case of freight loss or damage, having accurate information in your BOL will boost claim processing and raise the chances to find the cargo.
 Providing correct information is essential to complete a Bill of Lading.
 Neglecting to do so puts you at risk for experiencing delays and unwanted headache.

 As the most important record in the shipping process, the Bill of Lading essentially includes a lot of important information.
 Basically, it answers every what, where, and who of the freight.

 - Shipper’s name and address

 - Purchase order number or special account numbers used for order tracking

 - Type of packaging